Care and protection – how we're doing

 This chart shows whether a referral is recommended for tamariki in care following the identification of a need in their gateway needs assessment.
 This is shown by dental, vision and hearing needs by quarter over the past two years.

 Of the tamariki who had a gateway assessment completed in the latest quarter:

 - 83% of those who had a dental need identified were recommended for a referral

 - 88% of those who had a hearing need identified were recommended for a referral

 - 84% of those who had a vision need identified were recommended for a referral

 Support to return and remain home

-The March quarter saw entries into out of home care reduce by 12 percent.
-While there have been fluctuations in entries to out of home care in the last year, the use of these placements has generally been decreasing over the last two years.
-The number of exits from out of home care decreased by 14 percent in the last quarter.
+The June quarter saw entries into out of home care increase slightly by 3 percent.
+While there have been fluctuations in entries to out of home care over time, the use of these placements has generally been decreasing over the last two years.
+The number of exits from out of home care increased by 2 percent in the last quarter.